GaryBlackbourne/Automated-Irrigation-System/README.md

 The project is in alpha state.

 Current state:
+  - The project only contains data about the head unit hardware (to be extended)
-  - Documentation incomplete, after the first test with finished hardware, it will be completed
+  - Documentation completed
   - Board schematic and layout are in final state
   - source code for MCU is missing, waiting for board manufacturer